 The sciatica nerve explained

 The sciatica nerve is the longest and largest nerve in the human body.
 The nerve runs from the back of your pelvis through your buttocks and all the way down your legs to your feet.
 Nerve roots that come out of the spinal cord into the lower back form the sciatica nerve.
-Irritation to these nerve roots result in severe, sometimes debilitating, pain in the lower back, thigh and knee.
+Irritation to these nerve roots result in severe, sometimes debilitating, pain in the lower back, thigh, knee, ankle and foot.

 How we treat sciatica nerve pain at Sydney Spine & Sports Centre (S3C)